-Sun Life Assurance, SLF Inc.'s principal operating life insurance subsidiary in Canada, is also subject to the LICAT guideline.
+Sun Life Assurance is an operating insurance company and is subject to the LICAT guideline.
 With a LICAT Ratio of 141% as at December 31, 2023, Sun Life Assurance's LICAT Ratio is above OSFI's Supervisory Target Total Ratio of 100% and minimum Total Ratio of 90%.
+The Company has established capital targets in excess of the Supervisory Target Total Ratio.